Leadership

 Staff Writer

 Frank Groth is a writer, raconteur, instructor and man about town.
-After a twenty plus year career in law enforcement; which included patrol, investigations, training, policy creation and administration, Frank made a jump into a second career in Operations for a major software company and is currently in a Business Analyst role working on operational implementation of new sales models.
-With more that 250 hours of instructor led firearms training under his belt, including certification from Rangemaster and the NRA,
+After a twenty plus year career in law enforcement, Frank made a jump into a second career in Operations for a major software company.
+Now retired, Frank continues to learn and teach from a broad base of insight and experience.
+He is also a lifelong student of film, with a deep appreciation of film noir, its visual structure and narrative storytelling styles.

 G.S.
 Morris